Events and courses

 ANZCA New Zealand is hosting an inaugural New Zealand Anaesthesia Research Workshop at Auckland City Hospital on December 4, 2014.
 The meeting, aimed at both specialists and trainees, will provide guidance on how to become involved in and develop quality research, and opportunities to network with leading researchers.
 You may download the programme here and the registration form here.
 For further information, contact Louise Soulsby at ANZCA's New Zealand office.

 New Zealand Anaesthesia Annual Scientific Meeting

-There will not be another NZ Anaesthesia ASM until 2017.
 No meeting is planned in 2014.
-In 2015, ANZCA's New Zealand National Committee is holding a conference in Wellington, November 5-7 and in 2016, ANZCA will hold its main ASM in Auckland, April 29 to May 4.
+In 2015, ANZCA's New Zealand National Committee is holding an ASM in Wellington, November 5-7 and in 2016, ANZCA will hold its main ASM in Auckland, April 29 to May 4.

 The NZ Anaesthesia Education Committee (NZAEC) offers an annual NZ Anaesthesia Visiting Lectureship Programme to promote the sharing of knowledge and experience by funding lecturers to present nominated outstanding presentations made in anaesthesia departments and practices to anaesthesia departments in regional centres.

 Nominations for the visiting lectureships close on September 30 each year.
 They should be made by the head of department or practice with the nominee's consent.
 Departments interested in hosting a lecturer may complete an expression of interest form, also by September 30.
 See here for more information on the visiting lectureships and for nomination and expression of interest forms; and for the dates lectures will be presented.

 See for information on ANZCA's teacher education courses.

 New Zealand Anaesthesia Part 3 Course